benbowes/react-responsive-select/README.md

   <tr>
     <td>noSelectionLabel</td>
     <td>string</td>
-    <td>Custom label when nothing selected.
-When used, first option is not automatically selected</td>
+    <td>A custom label to be used when nothing is selected.
+When used, the first option is not automatically selected</td>
   </tr>
   <tr>
     <td>customLabelRenderer</td>